laravel/docs/database.md

 <a name="sqlite-configuration"></a>
 #### SQLite Configuration

 SQLite databases are contained within a single file on your filesystem.
-You can create a new SQLite database using the `touch` command in your terminal: `touch database/database.sqlite`.
+You can create a new SQLite database using the `touch` command in your terminal: `touch database/database.sqlite` (For windows, use this command `type nul >> database/database.sqlite`).
 After the database has been created, you may easily configure your environment variables to point to this database by placing the absolute path to the database in the `DB_DATABASE` environment variable:

 ```ini
 DB_CONNECTION=sqlite